hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605121v2-the-ntnu-system-at-the-si-challenge-2025-sla-open-track.md

 ---
 layout: default
-title: The NTNU System at the S&I Challenge 2025 SLA Open Track
+title: "The NTNU System at the S&I Challenge 2025 SLA Open Track"
 ---

 # The NTNU System at the S&I Challenge 2025 SLA Open Track